-- Improved communication.
+- Patients who receive speech therapy in a home setting report improved patient outcomes due to being in a familiar environment. - Improved communication.
 Research shows that therapy benefits those with primary and secondary speech and language disorders.
-This includes hearing or neurological impairment, as well as developmental, behavioral, and emotional difficulties.
-Expanded vocabulary and grammar and enhanced articulation and phonetics are noted benefits of therapy. - Social and emotional development.
+This includes hearing or neurological impairment, as well as developmental, behavioral, and emotional difficulties.6 Expanded vocabulary and grammar and enhanced articulation and phonetics are noted benefits of therapy. - Social and emotional development.
 Arts et al. (2022) noted that adolescents with developmental language delay had improved social-emotional functioning.
-Therapy consisted of "linguistics, social

-- communication (pragmatic) skills, and cognitive components."
-The authors noted that skills should be taught through social dialogue with other individuals.14 - Improved academic performance and school readiness.
-The benefits of therapy include aiding the student "to understand and comply with the behavioral demands of school" and developing oral language skills to facilitate a foundation for early reading success. - Enhanced overall patient satisfaction and healthcare experience.
+Therapy consisted of "linguistics, social communication (pragmatic) skills, and cognitive components."
+The authors noted that skills should be taught through social dialogue with other individuals.2 - Improved academic performance and school readiness.
+The benefits of therapy include aiding the student "to understand and comply with the behavioral demands of school" and developing oral language skills to facilitate a foundation for early reading success.8 - Enhanced overall patient satisfaction and healthcare experience.